 Lecture format: Lectures will take place in person unless University policy and the evolution of the pandemic dictate otherwise.
 In all cases, PDF copies of lecture slides will be distributed ahead of time via blackboard.
-If live recordings of lectures need to be distributed online, these will be made available through blackboard, typically the morning of the following day.

 Reading: The main textbook for the course is